MCooper1210/Deceptors_Crusade/README.md

      * Edited the nav-template to use the code for the unit template.
 For this I would be feeding data in from a separate json file.
 With this I can use this one javascript file and multiple json files to create the pages I need for the other units in the crusade games.
      * Creating new JSON files will be straightforward, and updating them as the crusade games progress will be equally simple.
      * My next goal is to create multiple files for the other units.
+* 0.5
+     * Created json files for each unit with relevant information.
+Also added the images for each unit.
+     * My next goal is to create multiple html files for these units.